 For instance, some of the best probiotic supplements listed above are shelf-stable while others require refrigeration.
 So if you stray away from our list, investigate if the supplement requires refrigeration or other specific storage instructions.

 If “cool” with keeping your probiotics refrigerated, do you plan on traveling with them?
 Because probiotics can help ease travelers’ diarrhea, traveling without them is like hopping on the airplane without your headphones—a pesky annoyance you likely won’t forget about.
-So if you plan to travel near and far with them, consider how they’ll stay appropriately chilled.
+If you plan to travel near and far with them, consider how they’ll stay appropriately chilled.

 RELATED: Travel Workouts